noelalam9999/notes/unit_testing.md

 forces you to think about all the edge cases

 ### BDD
+- in BDD you test a list of expected inputs / outputs based on common use cases
 - test some specific example behaviour
 - test can come before or after writing